Ubud On a Budget

 Titra Empul, about 20 kilometers northeast of Ubud in the city of Tampaksiring, is another temple worth visiting.
 Built around hot springs, many locals believe that the water in the temple and springs is holy and thus, they visit for spiritual ablution.

-Just down the road is the Sacred Monkey Forest, which is possibly the most popular place to visit in town.
+Just down the road is the Sacred Monkey Forest, which is very popular and should be on your list of things to do in Ubud.
 As the name implies, it is a forest full of monkeys where visitors can interact and feed the monkeys.
 Most monkeys are friendly, but don't let your guard down, as some are not shy to approach and even steal food right out of visitors' hands.
 If a monkey takes something from you, do not try to pull it back.
 And if you prefer to avoid or lower the likelihood of interaction altogether, leave your food at the ticket counter.

 Take a bemo to the famous Goa Gajah, or elephant cave in Bedulu village near Gianyar.
 Built in the ninth century as a sanctuary, it is now a UNESCO World Heritage Site known especially for its intricate carvings.
 The complex contains temples, ancient baths, and Buddhist relics and is located in the jungle.

 Stop in at an art museum or gallery, like the Blanco Renaissance Museum, which exhibits works by Spanish artist Antonio Blanco.
 Museum Rudana displays both traditional and modern Balinese art and the Neka Art Museum displays an important art collection, which manifests Bali's history, lifestyle, and myths through various art media.